AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-19a.md

 # Modelo 19A {#template-19a}

-Clique com o botão direito do mouse em [baixar Modelo 19A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-19a.html)
+Clique com o botão direito do mouse em para [modelo de download 19A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-19a.html)

 ![](assets/image2015-9-16-16-3a46-3a31.png)